Coma: Prognosis

 Comas can last from several days to, in particularly extreme cases, years.
-Some patients eventually gradually come out of the coma, some progress to a vegetative state, and others die.
-Some patients who have entered a vegetative state go on to regain a degree of awareness; and in some cases may remain in vegetative state for years or even decades (the longest recorded period is 42 years).
+Some patients eventually gradually come out of the coma, some progress to a vegetative state or a minimally conscious state, and others die.
+Some patients who have entered a vegetative state go on to regain a degree of awareness; and in some cases may remain in vegetative state for years or even decades such as the Aruna Shanbaug case or Edwarda O'Bara.

 Predicted chances of recovery will differ depending on which techniques were used to measure the patient's severity of neurological damage.
 Predictions of recovery are based on statistical rates, expressed as the level of chance the person has of recovering.
 Time is the best general predictor of a chance of recovery.
 For example, after four months of coma caused by brain damage, the chance of partial recovery is less than 15%, and the chance of full recovery is very low.

 The outcome for coma and vegetative state depends on the cause, location, severity and extent of neurological damage.
 A deeper coma alone does not necessarily mean a slimmer chance of recovery; similarly, a milder coma does not indicate a higher chance of recovery.
 The most common cause of death for a person in a vegetative state is secondary infection such as pneumonia, which can occur in patients who lie still for extended periods.

 Recovery

 People may emerge from a coma with a combination of physical, intellectual, and psychological difficulties that need special attention.
 It is common for coma patients to awaken in a profound state of confusion and experience dysarthria, the inability to articulate any speech.
 Recovery is usually gradual.
 In the first days, the patient may only awaken for a few minutes, with increased duration of wakefulness as their recovery progresses, and they may eventually recover full awareness.
 That said, some patients may never progress beyond very basic responses.

 There are reports of people coming out of a coma after long periods of time.
 After 19 years in a minimally conscious state, Terry Wallis spontaneously began speaking and regained awareness of his surroundings.

-A man with brain-damage and trapped in a coma-like state for six years, was brought back to consciousness in 2003 by doctors who planted electrodes deep inside his brain.
-The method, called deep brain stimulation (DBS), successfully roused communication, complex movement and eating ability in the 38-year-old American man with a traumatic brain injury.
+A man with brain damage and trapped in a coma-like state for six years was brought back to consciousness in 2003 by doctors who planted electrodes deep inside his brain.
+The method, called deep brain stimulation (DBS), successfully roused communication, complex movement and eating ability in the man with a traumatic brain injury.
 His injuries left him in a minimally conscious state, a condition akin to a coma but characterized by occasional, but brief, evidence of environmental and self-awareness that coma patients lack.